Qimera - Water Column

 This button will allow you to change the size of the plotted sounding solutions.
 Sizes range from Small to XX-Large.
 Clicking on the button will cycle to the next size.
 Click and hold to get a drop down menu of sizes to choose.

 This button will launch the Water Column Filter Settings.
 This dialog gives you all the controls necessary to filter the sample data that is displayed in the water column views.
 See the section below for more specifics on how this dialog works.

 This toggle button will show/hide all soundings regardless of type.
-It's a convenient way to turn all soundings on or off while investigating the water column imagery.
-And I'm sure in the future it will be hooked up to a hot key!
+It is a convenient way to turn all soundings on or off while investigating the water column imagery.

 This button can cycle options by clicking or if you click and hold, a drop down menu appear with the options and their descriptions.
 The options are Dual Head, Port Head, Starboard Head.
-These control which heads are displayed in the window if your data is dual head data.
+This controls which heads are displayed in the window, if your data is dual head data.

 Port Head View